University of New Brunswick: Relocation of the Faculty of Law

 In 1959, the Faculty of Law moved from Saint John to Fredericton following a report on the status of legal education in Canada by Professor Maxwell Cohen from McGill University, claiming that the Saint John Law School was only "nominally a faculty of UNB".
 This prompted Chancellor Lord Beaverbrook and UNB President Colin B. Mackay to permanently move the Law School despite the Dean's objections.

 Campuses

-Currently UNBF has approximately 9,000 students, while UNBSJ has 3,000.
-Though UNBF has more students at the moment, UNBSJ is growing at a faster rate.
+The University of New Brunswick (UNB) is split into two primary campuses: the main campus, UNB Fredericton (UNBF), in Fredericton, as well as the smaller campus, UNB Saint John (UNBSJ), which is in the Millidgeville area of New Brunswick, next to the Saint John Regional Hospital.

+As of the 2021–2022 academic year, UNB Fredericton (UNBF) had an enrolment of 7,580, while UNB Saint John had an enrolment of 2,145.
 Both campuses have undergone significant expansion over the years, and many university buildings have received funding from Lord Beaverbrook and other prominent industrialists and philanthropists.
 UNB's largest expansion coincided with the baby boom, when its Fredericton campus tripled in size.

 Fredericton

-The UNB Fredericton campus is located on a hill overlooking the Saint John River.
+The UNB Fredericton campus is on a hill overlooking the Saint John River.
 The campus is well known for its colourful fall foliage, Georgian style red-brick buildings, and a very steep hill.
 UNB Fredericton has shared the "College Hill" with St. Thomas University (STU) since 1964, when the former St. Thomas College moved from Chatham, NB (now Miramichi).
 While the universities share some infrastructure, they remain separate institutions.